OffKinterCoding/Terraforming-Titans-WGC-Team-Optimizer/README.md

 ## Disclaimer
 This optimizer works best when you go soldier, natural scientist, social scientist.
-Having 2 soldiers is possible and works 99% of the time.
+Having 2 soldiers is possible and works 99% of the time, however it may sometimes fail.
+Usually this can be solved by lowering the difficulty level by 1.